eagletrt/handcart-sw/docs/main.md

 -   C_DONE: The charge is finished
 -   ERROR: An error state, the charge (if enabled) is stopped, the BMS is asked to TS OFF, the PON of brusa is set to OFF

-Note that in each state there's a check over errors from the can, if an error is found, the next state will be ERROR
+Note that in each state there's a check over errors from the can, if an error is found, the next state will be ERROR.

+Both the BRUSA and the BMS messages from the CAN have a timeout, that if reached makes the FSM to go back to CHECK

 #### STATE:CHECK